mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen3_vl_8b_singleNPU/qwen3_vl_8b_singleNPU.md

 - `VLLM_MS_MODEL_BACKEND`: The model backend.
 Currently supported models and backends are listed in the [Model Support List](../../../user_guide/supported_models/models_list/models_list.md).

-User can check memory usage with `npu-smi info` and set the compute card for inference using:
+Users can check memory usage with `npu-smi info` and set the compute card for inference using:

 ```bash
 export ASCEND_RT_VISIBLE_DEVICES=0